 North Carolina State Fair

-That is the set up we want - pretty heifer.
+This is the set up we want - pretty heifer.

 The original guard dogs, sisters Red and Blue, Great Pyrenees x Maremma x Anatolisn Shepherd bred by our buddy Ron Fletcher in West Virginia.